G2P-Connect/.github/profile/README.md

 **This is an effort is to create an integrated G2P stack technology blueprint, a plug-n-play architecture, a set of integration specifications, and provide an integration sandbox for various component providers to join the effort adhering to the blueprint and specifications.
 Entire work is a DPG and is available under this project is under an open source license.**

-All of you are most welcome to join, [collaborate](https://github.com/G2P-Unboxed/.github/discussions), leverage, and [contribute](https://github.com/G2P-Unboxed/.github/blob/main/CONTRIBUTING.md) towards this effort!
+All of you are most welcome to join the initiatve, read [documentation](https://github.com/G2P-Unboxed/common/tree/main/docs), [collaborate](https://github.com/G2P-Unboxed/.github/discussions), leverage, and [contribute](https://github.com/G2P-Unboxed/.github/blob/main/CONTRIBUTING.md) towards this effort!